 1st – 10th Oct 1916

-Now 1,000 yards in front of the ground they had helped take in mid-September, they were sent in to help take Regina Trench.
+Now, 1,000 yards in front of the ground they had helped take in mid-September, they were sent in to help take Regina Trench.
 This proved very costly as Regina Trench was not fully captured and held.
-Vicious, close, bomb for bomb, hand to hand fighting saw advances into Regina Trench won and lost, as shell and sniper fire withered the attack to a halt as worn and very tired men and dwindling munitions made for a very long and very costly day.
+Vicious, close, bomb for bomb, hand-to-hand fighting saw advances into Regina Trench won and lost, as shell and sniper fire withered the attack to a halt, as worn and very tired men and dwindling munitions made for a very long and very costly day.
 Some 70 men of the 4th CMR were lost as a result of that one day alone.
 Relieved by the 49th BN on the night of the 2nd/3rd, the Battalion went back to Albert for five days before returning on the 8th, at Tara Hill, near the Sunken Road, for three days of intense and often costly, dangerous work in the support trenches, and providing working parties in the front area.

 Buckley’s wartime records can be found here.